shazraz/Behavioral-Cloning/writeup.md

 **3.3 Parameter Tuning**

 The model used an adam optimizer to minimize the MSE loss, so the learning rate was not tuned manually (model.py line 265).
+However, additional hyper parameters were introduced into the model during the course of development which will be explained in later sections:

+* Batch_Size: size of batch to pass to generators
+* Keep_Prob: probability of keeping parameters in dropout layer
+* Scale_Factor: factor to scale the zero angle driving data to balance the training data set
+* Flip_Angle: steering angle threshold over which images are flipped for data augmentation

 **3.4 Gathering Training Data**

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+Training data was initally gathered on Track 1 using the Udacity provided recommendations. i.e. center lane driving in both directions of the track to generate a balanced data set with some "recovery" driving to help the model recover the vehicle from unexpected situations.
+However, the final training data set used to train the model consisted of 3 laps of driving data collected from only the challenge track (Track 2).
+The collected data also included instances of recovery driving as they naturally occured while manually driving the tracks.
+Details of the problem exploration and justification for the training data and design steps are discussed in the following section.

-## 4. Solution Design Approach
+## 4. Solution Design

 The overall strategy for deriving a model architecture was to ...